-\We have been and may further become involved in lawsuits to protect or enforce our intellectual property, which could be expensive, time consuming and unsuccessful.
-Our patent rights relating to our medicines and drug candidates could be found invalid or unenforceable if challenged in court or before government patent authorities.
+We have been and may further become involved in lawsuits to protect or enforce our intellectual property, which could be expensive, time consuming and unsuccessful.
+Our patent rights relating to our medicines and drug candidates could be found invalid, unenforceable or not infringed by a court or government patent authorities.

-Third parties may infringe our patent rights or misappropriate or otherwise violate our intellectual property rights.
+Third parties may infringe, misappropriate or otherwise violate our intellectual property rights.
 Litigation may be necessary to enforce or defend our intellectual property rights or to protect our trade secrets.
 This can be expensive and time consuming.
-Any claims that we assert against perceived infringers could also provoke these parties to challenge the validity or enforceability of our patents.
+The third parties may also challenge the validity or enforceability of our patents.

 When a generic drug company files an Abbreviated New Drug Application ("ANDA") with the FDA seeking approval to market a generic version of any of our products before the expiration of Orange Book listed patents ("OB Patents") covering such products, this will most likely trigger ANDA litigation.
-For example, on March 8, 2024, our subsidiaries, BeiGene USA, Inc. and BeiGene Switzerland GmbH, filed patent infringement suits against Sandoz Inc. ("Sandoz"), and MSN Pharmaceuticals, Inc. and MSN Laboratories Private Ltd. (collectively "MSN"), in the U.S. District Court for the District of New Jersey, in response to Sandoz's and MSN's notices informing their filings of ANDAs with the FDA.
+For example, on March 8, 2024, our subsidiaries, BeiGene USA, Inc. and BeiGene Switzerland GmbH, filed patent infringement suits against Sandoz Inc. ("Sandoz"), and MSN Pharmaceuticals, Inc. and MSN Laboratories Private Ltd. (collectively "MSN"), in the U.S. District Court for the District of New Jersey, in response to Sandoz's and MSN's notices informing their filings of ANDAs with the FDA regarding BRUKINSA.
 For additional information on this litigation, please see the section of this Quarterly Report titled "Legal Proceedings".
 The success of ANDA litigation depends on the strength of the OB Patents and our ability to prove infringement.
 The outcome of ANDA litigation is inherently uncertain and may result in potential loss of market exclusivity for our products which may have a significant financial impact on product revenue.

 Specifically, in patent litigation, defendants often challenge the validity and/or enforceability of the asserted patents, and there are numerous potential grounds upon which a patent can be found invalid and/or unenforceable.
 The validity of a patent can also be challenged before administrative bodies in the U.S. or abroad, even outside the context of litigation.
-Such mechanisms include ex parte re-examination, inter partes review, post-grant review, derivation and equivalent proceedings in non-U.S. jurisdictions, such as opposition proceedings.
 Such proceedings could result in revocation or amendment to our patents in such a way that they no longer cover and protect our medicines or drug candidates.
 The outcome of such proceedings is inherently uncertain and may result in losing the patent protection on our medicines or drug candidates.
 Such a loss of patent protection could have a material adverse impact on our business.

-\Lawsuits claiming infringing of intellectual property rights of third parties could be costly and time consuming and could prevent or delay us from developing or commercializing our medicines or drug candidates.
+Lawsuits alleging infringing of intellectual property rights of third parties could be costly and time consuming and could prevent or delay us from developing or commercializing our medicines or drug candidates.